spatialos/gdk-for-unity/docs/reference/glossary.md

 The Launcher is a tool that can download and launch [game clients](#game-client) that connect to [cloud deployments](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#cloud-deployment).
 It is available as an application for Windows and macOS.

-From the [SpatialOS Console](#spatialos-console), you can use the Launcher to connect a game client to your [cloud deployment](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#cloud-deployment) or generate a share link so anyone with the link can download a game client and join your game.
+From the [SpatialOS Console](#spatialos-console) for your [cloud deployment](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#cloud-deployment), you can use the Launcher to download your game client or generate a share link so anyone with the link can download your game client and join your game.

 The Launcher downloads the game client from the [SpatialOS assembly](#spatialos-assembly) you uploaded.